 We are a Church of England (Aided) Primary School and as expressed in our wholly Christian mission statement; Jesus said, "Come follow me and live your life the way God wants you to."
 We aim to be a community in which the ethos and curriculum reflect the Christian principles on which the school was founded.
 RE was inspected in November 2013 and our provision was described as "outstanding"in all areas.

 - St. Thomas' has an ethos based on a clear and explicit recognition of its Christian foundation.
-Our school is extremely successful in creating a caring and Christian environment in which children thrive and are happy
+Our school is extremely successful in creating a caring and Christian environment in which children thrive and are happy.

 Religious Education gives the children an opportunity to explore Christianity in depth.
 We believe it is also important to learn about Christianity around the world starting locally, thinking nationally and then globally.
 RE also provides our pupils with time to learn about other world faiths as they develop a sense of fairness and justice for all peoples whatever their background and wherever they live.
 Our spiritual, moral, social and cultural education reinforces the children's sense of awe and wonder and appreciation of others.

 RE and Collective Worship (in fact everything we do!) is based on our core values of respect, thankfulness, peace, friendship, responsibility and compassion.
 The Bible is our source of inspiration.